moody/Waffle/README.md

 })
 ```

 If `root` is a COLUMN, it stretches its children to its width, so `onMeasure` is asked for the height of the text at that width.
 Only the `"AUTO"` size of the result is used, and `shrink` still applies afterward.
 The callback may run more than once per `Layout()`, so it must be safe to repeat.
+Waffle cannot see the text change, so call `MarkDirty()` on the node after changing it.
 A node with `onMeasure` cannot have `children`.

 ## API